rumble-kong-league/kong-naming/README.md

 Also note, that as soon as we get the UI / UX re-design of the website, we will get a fronter on this to make you setting the name and bio life easier.

+You will notice that the contract has many more functions than just `setName`.
+They are for your convenience.
+There are functions to:

+- set name on a single kong
+- set bio on a single kong
+- set name and bio on a single kong
+- set names on multiple kongs
+- set bios on multiple kongs
+- set names and bios on multiple kongs

+You will always save more gas if you pick the correct one from the above.

+Remember that the name and bio will refresh on OS every 24 hours and you will need to refresh the metadata yourself.
+Happy naming kongs and kongettes!

 ---

 For the tech people.
 You can simply encode the name in brownie console like so